 ISPs at Hartwick should differ substantially from established majors and should not be a standard major modified by a few additions or deletions.
 The program may be carried out entirely on the Hartwick campus, or it may use the resources of other academic institutions in the United States or abroad.

 An ISP should be comparable in strength, breadth, and depth to programs at colleges and universities that offer majors in the area of study, and to other majors at Hartwick.
 Together with the chair of ISP and the ISP committee each student works to develop their course plan, thesis proposal and thesis in conjunction with their chosen advisors to reflect the goals of their desired program.

 Meet the ISP coordinator.

-Associate Professor of Physics & Coordinator of Individual Student Program (ISP)
+Associate Professor and Department Chair of Physics & Coordinator of Individual Student Program (ISP)

 Ph.D., State University of New York at Stony Brook

 atomic physics, ultrafast lasers, semi-classical physics quantum chaos and microcontrollers.